python/cpython/Doc/c-api/typeobj.rst

        void (PyObject *exporter, Py_buffer *view);

    Handle a request to release the resources of the buffer.
-If no resources need to be released, this field may be *NULL*.
-A standard implementation of this function will take these steps:
+If no resources need to be released, :c:member:`PyBufferProcs.bf_releasebuffer` may be *NULL*.
+Otherwise, a standard implementation of this function will take these optional steps:

-   - Decrement an internal counter for the number of exports.
+   (1) Decrement an internal counter for the number of exports.

-   - If the counter is 0, free all memory associated with *view*.
+   (2) If the counter is 0, free all memory associated with *view*.

-   The exporter MUST use the :c:member:`~Py_buffer.internal` field to keep track of buffer-specific resources (if present).
+   The exporter MUST use the :c:member:`~Py_buffer.internal` field to keep track of buffer-specific resources.
 This field is guaranteed to remain constant, while a consumer MAY pass a copy of the original buffer as the *view* argument.

-   This function MUST NOT decrement :c:data:`view->obj`, since that is done automatically in :c:func:`PyBuffer_Release`.
+   This function MUST NOT decrement :c:data:`view->obj`, since that is done automatically in :c:func:`PyBuffer_Release` (this scheme is useful for breaking reference cycles).

    :c:func:`PyBuffer_Release` is the interface for the consumer that